Looking for the quick answer? Read our FAQ on "How often to change the air filter".

 Every once in a while we’re asked what is the most important thing that Miami area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their scheduled tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is extremely important to the effectiveness of your HVAC system, not to mention your home's air quality.
 Research suggests that indoor air pollution is in the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
 Changing the air filters is not a tough thing to do for most Miami homeowners, but there are usually two challenges to actually completing this job:

 - Understanding just how often to swap out your furnace or air conditioner filter.

 When To Change Your Air Filters

 Most filters have a recommended guideline on the box or plastic.
 It may read "Lasts up to 3 months" or "Change filter every 90 days".
 Look around at the store and you'll notice that some are meant to only last a month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be swapped once every 6-12 months.
-The norm seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we tell our friends and family to go by.
+The norm seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we tell our friends, and family to go by.
 If the filter is dirty, change it!
 A dirty air filter can add or cause damage to expensive parts, like your compressor, so it's best to change it out more often than to let it go.
 If you want to stick to the manufacturer's recommended limit, we suggest scribbling the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
-Also note that your filter manufacturer might have a different recommendation from your HVAC equipment manufacturer.
+Also note that your filter manufacturer might have a different recommendation from your HVAC system manufacturer.

 Figuring out how often to change your air filters relies upon several factors: